-- Spreading rumors.
+- spreading rumors

-- Malicious gossip and slander.
+- malicious gossip and slander

-- Writing slurs (graffiti, email, etc.).
+- writing slurs (graffiti, email, etc.)

-- Making a fool of someone, denigrating that person or suggesting that he or she be excluded from a group.
+- making a fool of someone, denigrating that person or suggesting that they be excluded from a group

 CYBERBULLYING: Bullying that occurs in the virtual world

 - It can occur whenever and from wherever: the virtual world is accessible at any time and from just about any place. - It can bring together other witnesses, thereby allowing the immediate distribution of the words and images posted, in a way that is both unlimited and irreversible. - It can occur in a secretive manner and forego the supervision of parents, teachers and other responsible adults.